aquariumbio/aquarium/doc/Krill.md

 Collections inherit all of the methods of Item.
 In addition, there are a few more methods.
 Suppose **col** is a collection.

+**Collection.new_collection "collection_type_name"** - Creates a new collection of type "collection_type_name"
+with a matrix of size defined by the rows and columns in the collection type.

+**Collection.spread sample_list, "collection_type_name"** - Creates an appropriate number of collections of "collection_type_name"
+and fills collections with the sample_list.
+The sample list can be Samples, Items, or integers.

+**Collection.EMPTY** - definition of "empty", which is set as -1

 **col.apportion r, c** - Sets the matrix for the collection to an empty rxc matrix and saves the collection to the database.
 Whatever matrix was associated with the collection is lost.

 **col.matrix** - Returns the matrix associated with the collection.